Angom-Naomi/EDU-PREP4-RESTAURANT-MENU/README.md

 ## Usage
 1. New user
    Go to the HOME page, fill in the Create account section on your right, then sign up.

 2. Not a new user
    Click on LOGIN in the navigation bar, fill in the fields and login.

 3.To make your order
    Click on MENU in the navigation bar, add or remove items on your menu, view your bill, and click the Make Order button to confirm your purchase.

 4. To view the gallery
    Click on GALLERY in the navigation bar to view the photos

 5. To contact us or give feedback
    Click on CONTACT US in the navigation bar, fill the form, and submit your response.

 6. To log out
    Click on LOG OUT in the navigation bar

 ## Technologies
--HTML
+- HTML
--CSS
+- CSS
--Javascript
+- Javascript

 ## Tools
--Visual studio Code
+- Visual studio Code
--Pivotal Tracker
+- Pivotal Tracker
--Git and Github
+- Git and Github
--Zoom and Slack
+- Zoom and Slack

 ## Resources
 -[w3 schools](https://www.w3schools.com)